-- i. the information not be shared with the Responding Party, or with others, even if this limits the University's ability to address the allegations; - ii. the University not investigate the allegation; and/or - iii. no disciplinary action be taken.
+- the information (including, but not limited to, the Reporting Party's name) not be shared with the Responding Party, or with others, even if this limits the University's ability to address the allegations; - ii. the University not investigate the allegation; and/or - iii. no disciplinary action be taken.